Skip to content

 Frequently asked questions

-How do Abu Dhabi residents show appreciation to delivery riders during Eid?
+How do residents show appreciation to delivery riders during Eid?

 Residents share the festive joy by offering cold water, traditional sweets, and warm meals.
 Many families also order extra food specifically for delivery riders or prepare small gift packages with dates and cash tips.

-What challenges do Abu Dhabi delivery riders face during the festive season?
+What challenges do delivery riders face during the festive season?

 Delivery riders and transport workers face long shifts and increased demand as residents travel to gatherings, head to malls, and order large family meals, keeping the streets highly active.

-How do digital platforms support Abu Dhabi delivery riders during Eid?
+How do digital platforms support delivery riders during Eid?

 To manage high demand, local delivery applications and transport companies implement holiday incentives, bonuses, and enhanced tipping features on mobile apps to support workers taking holiday shifts.